-Are you looking to check your Nectar points balance?
+Want to know how to check your Nectar Points balance?

 Whether you’re simply curious to know how many points you have, or if you’ve saved enough Nectar points for the purchase you’re looking to make.

 Here are the steps you need to follow;

 On A Till Receipt – When Scanning Your Nectar Card

 When you purchase goods using your Nectar card you’ll be able to see the Nectar points balance on the till receipt.

 The most popular store to accept the Nectar card is Sainsbury’s (either a Sainsbury’s local or supermarket is fine) or Argos.

 Not only will your receipt show you your Nectar card balance, but it will also show you information such as;